aphiria/docs/routing.md

 > **Note:** You can also use the nearly identical `Aphiria\Middleware\Attributes\Middleware` attribute instead of the routing library's.
 The two are interchangeable.

 </div>

-You can also add middleware to a controller class to indicate that it applies to all routes in that controller.

 <h3 id="route-attributes-constraints">Route Constraints</h3>